 The TrendSpider Strategy Explorer makes it easy to backtest trading strategies.
 There are quite a few unique advantages over other backtesting tools on the market, so please take some time to read this blog post — even if you’re familiar with other backtesters.

 - Determining how your strategy behaved in a given market with given parameters.
 By understanding this behavior, it’s easier to find an appropriate market for an existing strategy or choose a sane option from a list of well-known strategies.

-The rest of the article focuses on a common workflow for a case when you’re having a strategy and willing to learn about its behavior.
+The rest of the article focuses on a common workflow for a case where you’re having a strategy and are willing to learn about its behavior.

 Defining Entry Conditions

 The first step is defining an Entry condition — or “when to buy”.
 You can define these entry conditions using the same visual editor that powers our incredible multi-factor alerts.
 For the purposes of this article, we will define a simple condition, such as buying when SMA20 is above SMA50 and the “4 Green Candles” pattern forms.

 After we’re done with Entry, we need to decide when to exit the positions — or “when to sell”.